The decision to send your kid for pediatric speech therapy can be confusing, and is always difficult.

 How to set goals for speech therapy?

 “Speech therapy at home?
-Come on, I’m busy!”
+How am I going to schedule that?”
 How do parents get started?
 “This isn’t my area of expertise, what do I know about speech therapy?”
 All valid points and questions.
 Speech Blubs’ SLP Natalie Barnes from Cape Town, South Africa has laid it all out on how to get started with speech therapy at home.
 She takes the stress and mystery out of figuring out this process.
 Make your life a little easier.

 Setting Realistic Therapy Goals